Frequently asked questions about Campus Mails

 The following is an example of distribution lists that are fed from another data source (LDAP, Active Directory or CRM systems):

-Access to distribution lists can be set.
+Access to distribution lists can be customised.
 This means that not every user can access all distribution lists.
 For example, the STUV can only send to defined distribution lists.

-Independent unsubscribing from distribution lists for recipients can be switched off.
+Recipients can switch off their own unsubscription from distribution lists.
 This means that, for example, students who you need to write to and who need to receive your e-mail will definitely receive your message.

 Yes, Campus Mails can also be used to send large file attachments.
 The system makes it possible to distribute attachments of 100MB or more without burdening your own infrastructure.
 Instead of sending the files directly, they are uploaded to the Campus Mails server and the recipients automatically receive a link to download the attachments.
 This significantly reduces the load on your email server and makes it easier to send large files to thousands of recipients.

 The emails are sent via your own mail server if you use Campus Mails.
-This approach improves sender reputation and minimizes the risk of emails being marked as spam.
+This approach improves sender reputation and minimises the risk of emails being marked as spam.
 It also allows you to control the load on your e-mail infrastructure by adjusting the number of e-mails per time interval.
-Campus Mails therefore integrates seamlessly into your existing IT infrastructure and makes efficient use of the available resources.
+Campus Mails therefore integrates seamlessly into your existing IT infrastructure and utilises existing resources efficiently.

-Yes, a customized email layout is possible with Campus Mails.
-The system allows the creation of customized templates that correspond to your corporate design and can be adapted for different occasions or projects.
-These templates are not only CD-compliant, but also minimalist and easy to use to minimize the time editors spend creating newsletters.
+Yes, a customised email layout is possible with Campus Mails.
+The system allows the creation of customised templates that correspond to your corporate design and can be adapted for different occasions or projects.
+These templates are not only CD-compliant, but also minimalist and easy to use to minimise the time editors spend creating newsletters.
 This allows you to ensure that every email sent out meets your exact design specifications.

 There are 4 ways to store recipients in Campus Mails so that they can be contacted by mass e-mail.